daz4126/dragon/README.md

 Dragon uses CSS variables that can easily be overwritten to customize how it behaves.

 ## Simple yet Powerful Responsive Grids
-The easiest grid system you'll ever see that allows you to create responsive and flexible grids that scale with all layouts.
+The easiest grid system you'll ever see that allows you to create complex layouts that won't break.

 ## Colorful
 Lots of built-in color classes to easily change text and background colors.